littledivy/deno-ciphers/README.md

   * key should be a valid ascii.
   * key should not contain repeated characters.
   * chars should be a valid ascii.
-  * key should not contain repeated characters.
+  * chars should not contain repeated characters.
   * length of chars should be equal to `sqrt(key.length())`, and key should be of length `chars.length()^2`.

 * __Porta__